NateBahn/MazeGame/README.md

 # MazeGame
 Solve a maze game in Virtual Reality

-I used Probuilder, Progrid, XR Interaction Toolkit to design a maze experience for Virtual Reality.
+I used Probuilder, Progrid, and the Unity XR Interaction Toolkit to design a maze experience for Virtual Reality.
 I used the Unity OpenVR plugin so that the game would work cross platform.
 For assets to create the maze I used the Snaps Prototype Office asset pack from the unity asset store (Link - https://assetstore.unity.com/packages/3d/environments/snaps-prototype-office-137490)